TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Private Retrieval of Merkle Proofs

+\textbf{Vectorized batch-PIR} (VBPIR) was recently proposed by Mughees-Ren~\cite{mughees2022vectorized} (S\&P'23), which also uses PBC~\cite{angel2018} but with a more batch-friendly vectorized homomorphic encryption.
+Instead of running independent PIR schemes for the sub-databases/buckets, this scheme \textit{merges} the client queries and the server responses to reduce the communication overhead.
+Replacing the PBC component by our coloring will reduce the number of sub-databases in their scheme by a factor of $1.5\times$ (from $1.5h$ to $h$) and the sub-database size by a factor of $2\times$ (from $2N/h$ to $N/h$).
+This will further optimize its storage overhead and reduce the server/client running time for the retrieval of Merkle proofs.
+Last but not least, the indexing space/time complexity will be improved \textit{exponentially} from $\Omega(2^{h+1})$ to $\O(h^3)$.

+\textbf{PIRANA} \cite{Pirana2024} (S\&P'24), the latest batch-PIR, also employs PBC for batch retrieval, hence inheriting its costly indexing.
+PBC+PIRANA first uses PBC to generate $w=3$ copies of each data item and then organizes these $3N$ items into $m = 3N/s$ sub-databases of fixed size $s\in \{4096, 8192\}$, which is also the number of slots in a ciphertext.
+Thus, when retrieving a Merkle proof, replacing the PBC component in PIRANA with TreePIR would reduce the total storage from $3N$ to $N$ items and the number of sub-databases from $3N/s$ to $N/s$.
+Hence, the total server computation time of TreePIR+PIRANA would be $3\times$ lower than PBC+PIRANA.
+Note that PIRANA employs the \textit{constant-weight-code} trick from~\cite{mahdavi2022} to reduce the number of queries from $m$ to $m'<m$, with ${{m'}\choose{k}} \geq 3N$, where $k$ is the Hamming weight of the code.
+Hence, TreePIR+PIRANA client would send $\sqrt[k]{3}$ fewer queries.
+TreePIR+PIRANA would also incur exponentially lower indexing complexity.

-The second approach, \textit{batch-optimization}, aims to amortize the processing cost of a batch request~\cite{LueksGoldberg2015, mughees2022vectorized}.
-Lueks and Goldberg~\cite{LueksGoldberg2015} combine the Strassen's efficient matrix multiplication algorithm \cite{strassen1969} and Goldberg's IT-PIR scheme~\cite{goldberg2007} to speed up the batch PIR process.
+Lueks-Goldberg~\cite{LueksGoldberg2015} combine the Strassen's efficient matrix multiplication algorithm \cite{strassen1969} and Goldberg's IT-PIR scheme~\cite{goldberg2007} to speed up the batch-PIR process.
 In the one-client setting, the database with $N$ nodes is represented as a $\sqrt{N}\times\sqrt{N}$ matrix $D$.
-In the original PIR scheme~\cite{goldberg2007}, each server performs a vector-matrix multiplication of the query vector $q$ and the matrix $D$.
-In the batch PIR version, the $h$ PIR query vectors $q_1,\ldots,q_h$ are first grouped together to create an $h\times\sqrt{N}$ query matrix $Q$.
+In the original PIR scheme~\cite{goldberg2007}, each server performs a vector-matrix multiplication of the query vector $\bq$ and the matrix $D$.
+In the batch PIR version~\cite{LueksGoldberg2015}, the $h$ PIR query vectors $\bq_1,\ldots,\bq_h$ are first grouped together to create an $h\times\sqrt{N}$ query matrix $Q$.
 Each server then applies Strassen's algorithm to perform the fast matrix multiplication $QD$ to generate the responses, incurring a computational complexity of $\mathcal{O}\big(h^{0.80735}N\big)$ (instead of $\mathcal{O}(hN)$ as in an ordinary matrix multiplication).
+In the multi-client setting where $c$ clients requests $c$ Merkle proofs, each server performs a multiplication of matrices of size $(ch)\times \sqrt{N}$ and $\sqrt{N}\times \sqrt{N}$ in time $\O((ch)^{0.80735}N)$.
+Our coloring can be applied on top of this scheme to improve its running time.
+More specifically, an ancestral coloring partitions the tree nodes into $h$ sub-databases, represented by $h$ $\sqrt{N/h}\times\sqrt{N/h}$ matrices.
+Each server then computes $h$ multiplications on matrices of size $c\times \sqrt{N/h}$ and $\sqrt{N/h}\times\sqrt{N/h}$ in time $\O(c^{0.80735}N)$, hence reducing the (original) computation time by a factor of $h^{0.80735}\times$.